FrozenLedger/WPS-Praktikum/README.md

     https://kovan.etherscan.io/address/0x4f8de941147d05b3a1ae30fe7290449598890e0f

-The source code of the smart contract is visible and verified on Etherscan and thus are not included in this repository.
+The source code of the smart contract is visible and verified on Etherscan and thus is not included in this repository.